ArasKuzucu/Traveling_Salesman_Solution/README.md

 ## Installation

-1. Clone the repository and Open the project in Unity (2022.3.37f1 or higher version).
+1. Clone the repository or download zip and Open the project in Unity (2022.3.37f1 or higher version).

 ## Usage